thatiramya/map-dashboard/README.md

 <div align="center">
    <h1>Map Dashboard Web Application</h1>
    <p>
-      This repository houses the source code for the Map Visualization Dashboard web app project.
+      This repository houses the source code for the Map Dashboard data visualization web application project.
 It uses
       <a href="https://vuejs.org/"><strong>Vue 3</strong></a>
       and
       <a href="https://vuetifyjs.com/en/"><strong>Vuetify</strong></a>.